Printing with Standard RDP Printer-Mapping Feature

 This is commonly used by Remote Desktop users and is equivalent to what you would have with Microsoft Terminal Services.

-Select the Universal Printer or any other printer, to display the Print server properties button at the top of the window:
+Click on the Start Menu, then on Devices and Printers.
+Click on any printer to display the Print server properties button at the top of the window:

 Once in the Print Server Properties, click on the Driver tab to manually add your client driver.
 (In this case, we are installing the Windows XP 32 bit driver)